Author: Zofia Knorek

 The reality is that “grant writing” is ~80% research/preparation and only ~20% writing.
 Therefore, we recommend that before you write...

 ❏ Coastal Research Fellowship Request For Proposals (RFP).
 Read it again.

 ❏ NC Sea Grant Strategic Plan

 ❏ NC Sea Grant Diversity, Equity, and Inclusion (DEI) Statement

 - Am I eligible to apply?

-- Broadly, does my area of research address one or more of the research needs listed in the RFP?
+- Broadly, does my area of research address one or more of the coastal management issues listed in the RFP?

-- Where is there overlap among these documents?
+- Where is there overlap amongst these documents?
 In general, if a concept in the referential documents provided is mentioned multiple times, it’s probably a higher priority for the funding agency.

 Read about what has (and hasn’t) been funded recently